 Keep in mind that what the manufacturers need to aim for is better impact absorbing qualities of their products.
 Which means researching different materials, and exploring different possibilities.

 One such material that we will hear more about is elastic microlattice.
 In the December 2019 issue of Matter journal an article was published detailing the amazing properties and potential of elastic microlattice as a possible helmet padding to reduce head injuries.

 Their research found that the microlattice material achieved ‘up to a 27% improvement over the best-performing foam (EPS) in a single-hit scenario, and achieved up to a 48% improvement over the state-of-the-art VN foam in a multi-hit scenario’.
 That certainly sounds promising.

 This next one isn’t something that’s coming in the future, this one is here now.
 It is the perfect example of thinking outside the box and exploring different possibilities.
 Everyone knows that the outer shell of any protective helmet must be hard, like polycarbonate, right?
 Wrong!
 Enter Vicis Helmets.

-Vicis Helmets entered the market about 4 years ago with a new concept in helmet design.
+Vicis Helmets entered the market about 6 years ago with a new concept in helmet design.
 The outer shell on a vicis helmet collapses like a car bumper then springs back into shape again.
-Not only has this new concept been accepted into the NFL, but it is also being rated by Virginia Tech where it received a 5-star rating in the most recent ratings.
+Not only has this new concept been accepted into the NFL, but it is also being rated by Virginia Tech where it received several 5-star ratings in the most recent ratings.

 If you’re not familiar with Vicis, you must watch this video and be amazed.